University of Georgia Athletics

 Football

-Coley has been on the UGA coaching staff since Kirby Smart took over as head coach in 2016.
-He was named Co-Offensive Coordinator and Quarterbacks Coach at Georgia in 2018 after two seasons coaching the Bulldogs’ wide receivers.
+Coley started on UGA’s coaching staff when Smart took over as head coach in 2016, spending the 2016 and 2017 seasons as receivers coach.
+He was named co-offensive coordinator and quarterbacks coach at Georgia in 2018 and spent the next two seasons in that role.

-Coley was part of a 2017 staff that led the Bulldogs to a record-tying 13 victories, first SEC championship since 2005, first appearance in the College Football Playoff, first appearance (and victory over Oklahoma) in the Rose Bowl CFP semifinal, and first appearance in the College Football Playoff Championship Game.
-Georgia’s offense finished first in the SEC and 9th nationally in Rushing Offense (258.4 ypg), 3rd in the SEC in Scoring Offense (35.4 ppg), 5th in Total Offense (435.3 ypg), and 4th nationally in Red Zone Offense (0.964).
+Coley was part of a 2017 staff that led the Bulldogs to a record-tying 13 victories, first SEC championship since 2005, first appearance in the CFP, first appearance (and victory over Oklahoma) in the Rose Bowl CFP semifinal and first appearance in the CFP National Championship Game.
+Georgia’s offense finished first in the SEC and ninth nationally in Rushing Offense (258.4 ypg), third in the SEC in Scoring Offense (35.4 ppg), fifth in Total Offense (435.3 ypg) and fourth nationally in Red Zone Offense (96 percent).

 Coley served as offensive coordinator and quarterbacks coach at Miami from 2013-15.
 Prior to joining the Miami staff, he held positions as offensive coordinator and tight ends coach (2010-12) and tight ends coach and recruiting coordinator (2008-09) at Florida State.

-While at Miami, the Hurricane offense led the nation in “explosive plays” all three years and they produced two 1,000 yard rushers in Duke Johnson (1,652 yards in 2014) and Joe Yearly (1,002 in 2015).
-Coley coached 2014 freshman quarterback Brad Kaaya who earned Freshman All-America honors and broke the single season record for passing yards and TD’s at Miami (3,198 yards, 26 TD’s).
-Wide receiver Allen Hurns, currently with the Dallas Cowboys, broke the single season receiving record with 1,162 yards in 2013.
+While at Miami, the Hurricane offense led the nation in “explosive plays” all three years and they produced two 1,000-yard rushers in Duke Johnson (1,652 yards in 2014) and Joe Yearly (1,002 in 2015).
+Coley coached 2014 freshman quarterback Brad Kaaya who earned Freshman All-America honors and broke the single season record for passing yards and TDs at Miami (3,198 yards, 26 TDs).
+Wide receiver Allen Hurns, who spent eight years in the NFL, broke the single season receiving record with 1,162 yards in 2013.

 Coley earned his bachelor’s degree from Florida State in 1997 and his master’s degree from LSU in 2004.
 He and his wife Kenia have two children – Madison and Brady.